-The plant commonly known as eucalyptus is originally from Australia and Southeast Asia.
+The origins of the eucalyptus plant, commonly known as “eucalyptus,” can be traced back to Australia and Southeast Asia.

 Most people think of essential oils, koalas, or floral arrangements when they think of eucalyptus.